noelwelsh/noelwelsh.com/_drafts/angularjs-vs-react.md

 ## Conclusions

 It certainly is possible to climb the learning curve with AngularJS and be productive using it.
 Is it worth it?
 My experience suggests it isn't.
 React can be used to achieve the same things as AngularJS, it's much simpler to use, and it has some nice optimisations that AngularJS doesn't.
+All up I greatly prefer React to AngularJS.